hanfak/topics-to-learn/general-paradigms/programming-types/oop-design/clean-code/CLEAN/encapsulation.md

 - Examples
   - Using setters
-  - violating law of demeter
+  - violating law of Demetar
   - using the details of impl of an object, rather than a cleaner interface
   - not using interface
   - non final fields
   - data structures that can be mutated despite reference to it
   - use of reflection
-  - inheritence
+  - inheritance
   - patterns like visitor
   - Using the toString output, to get values of fields